Mining titans, movie moguls: Macau's junket operators branch out

 Ho gave the junkets control of the casinos’ VIP rooms, sparking a turf war in the late 1990s as rival gangs fought to dominate.

-Since the liberalization of Macau’s casino market in 2002, which marked the entry of foreign players such as Las Vegas moguls Steve Wynn and Sheldon Adelson, the junket industry has been a subject of scrutiny from U.S. regulators, who allege the operators have ties to organized crime and facilitate illicit money flows.
+Since the liberalisation of Macau’s casino market in 2002, which marked the entry of foreign players such as Las Vegas moguls Steve Wynn and Sheldon Adelson, the junket industry has been a subject of scrutiny from U.S. regulators, who allege the operators have ties to organised crime and facilitate illicit money flows.

-To combat this image, Emilie Tran, a professor at the University of Saint Joseph Macau, says junkets are trying to associate with more wholesome activities, such as organizing community and youth events.
+To combat this image, Emilie Tran, a professor at the University of Saint Joseph Macau, says junkets are trying to associate with more wholesome activities, such as organising community and youth events.

 “Working for a junket is now seen as respectable and a job like any other,” said Tran.